helenaglaring/banking_application/readme.md

 4. Disse sendes retur til klienten (fx jeres terminal, hvis der bruges curl) i et format som er tilladt over TCP.
 Fx en JSON-string.

 Nederst ser i et eksempel på en HTTP-post request.
 Her er metoden sat til `POST`, og der er tilføjet et ekstra felt kaldet `body`.
 Body indeholder den data, der sendes af sted til serveren.
 Så når serveren modtager dette på samme endpoint `localhost:8080/accounts`, køres der en anden metode, fordi det er en `POST`request, og det registrerer serveren.
 Serveren beder derfor databasen om at oprette en ny account.
 Databasen svarer serveren tilbage med en success eller en failure, og serveren returnerer denne til klienten.

-## Assignment requirements
-We ask you to develop a simple system to query account balances in a banking system.
-The system should consist of a client application and a server application.
-The system will only be used by a single teller.
-Functional requirements
-1) The system should allow teller to query the balance of a single account.
-2) The system should allow teller to query the system for a list of accounts.

-WE WANT YOU TO HANDIN A VIDEO AS WELL SHOWING THAT YOU HAVE SOLVED AT LEAST THE TWO FUNCTIONAL REQUIREMENTS.
-VOICEOVER IS OPTIONAL 😉.
-YOU CAN SEE AN EXAMPLE BELOW:
-VERY LOW QUALITY.
-CHECK SLACK FOR BETTER QUALITY

-If you have time, also develop following optional extras.
-Nonfunctional Requirements:
-1) Secure communications through TLS.
-2) Add multiple clients.
-3) Add multiple servers with shared data storage.
-4) Add client authentication.

-REMEMBER: Your code must be easy to run!
-You must either provide an internet address, a ready-to-run jar-file, a windows executable or a bat-file.
-In any case it must be clearly described.
-It is highly recommended that you try this out on an unsuspecting friend or colleague, who will test that there are no difficulties in accessing/executing your program.

-Tips
-1. Use the book!
-2. It’s fine to look stuff up online.